WonderScript/.github/profile/README.md

 ## Who are we?

-WonderScript is an education-focused organization that builds cutting-edge software solutions that support learning and development.
-Our software engineers are at the heart of this effort, applying their technical expertise and creativity to develop innovative products and services that enhance the learning experience.
+"Driven by an open-source-focused engineering culture, WonderScript develops state-of-the-art software solutions tailored to education.
+Our team of engineers leverages technical expertise and creativity to deliver innovative products and services that transform learning experiences." 🤖
-Our commitment to excellence, collaboration, and continuous learning defines our engineering culture

 <!--